 1. Using an outdated mailing list

 The quality of your mailing list matters a lot.
 Over time, all businesses tend to collect email subscribers that simply delete, throw into the trash, never open, or click your emails.

 A common email marketing mistake is not clearing off these.
-So, use an email validation solution to ensure that all non-working email ids are deleted from the system.
+So, use an email validation solution or email batch verification service to ensure that all non-working email ids are deleted from the system.

 2. Not sending a welcome email

 Whenever a new lead or customer has subscribed to your email newsletters, you should immediately grab the opportunity to connect with him or her.